yaml/yamlscript/doc/yamlscript.md

 data = yaml.load-file("foo.yaml")
 ```

-But the YAML load process is far from simple.
+But the YAMLScript load process is far from simple.
 It goes something like this:

-* Read YAML text from a file
+* Read YAMLScript text from a file
-* Parse YAML text into a stream of events
+* Parse YAMLScript text into a stream of events
 * Compose the events into a graph
 * Assign a tag to every node in the graph (Tag Resolution)
 * Construct a native data structure by applying the functions associated with